LoreBene99/SofAR_Assignment1/README.md

 # First Assignment for the course "Sofwtare architectures for robotics" - UniGe
 ### Developed by Benedetti Lorenzo, Manera G.P.
 Andrea, Sabzevari Danial
-Assignment given by the professors Simone Macciò and Fulvio Mastrogiovanni for the course "Sofwtare architectures for robotics" - Robotics Engineering, at the University of Genoa.
+Assignment given by the professors Simone Macciò and Fulvio Mastrogiovanni for the course "Sofwtare architectures for robotics" - Robotics Engineering, at the University of Genova.

 ## Delivery of the project
 <p align="center">